Student Code of Conduct

-- Retaliation: Any intentional adverse action taken against an individual who is participating, attempting to participate, or is perceived to be participating in a protected activity including, but not limited to, by making a report or participating in an investigation or resolution process (formal or informal) offered by the institution.
+- Retaliation: Any intentional adverse action taken against an individual who is participating, attempting to participate, or is perceived to be participating in a protected activity including, but not limited to, making a report or participating in an investigation or resolution process (formal or informal) offered by the institution.
 Retaliation includes, but is not limited to, verbal or implied threats, physical or psychological abuse, intimidation, harassment (verbal or written), or any other action intended to create a hostile environment for the intended target of the retaliation.
 In addition, isolation may constitute retaliation under this policy if the target of the isolation is deprived of an educational opportunity or benefit as a result of that isolation.

 Respect for Safety

-- Hazardous Materials: Possessing, using, or distributing explosives (including fireworks and ammunition), guns (including air, BB, paintball, facsimile weapons and pellet guns), or other weapons or dangerous objects such as arrows, axes, machetes, nunchucks, throwing stars, or knives (other than ordinary pocket knives carried in a closed position with a blade less than three inches in length or cutlery of reasonable size when used or stored in a kitchen or other food preparation area), including the storage of any item covered under this section in a vehicle parked on University property.
+- Hazardous Materials: Possessing, using, or distributing explosives (including fireworks and ammunition), guns (including air, BB, paintball, gel, facsimile weapons and pellet guns), or other weapons or dangerous objects such as arrows, axes, machetes, nunchucks, throwing stars, or knives (other than ordinary pocket knives carried in a closed position with a blade less than three inches in length or cutlery of reasonable size when used or stored in a kitchen or other food preparation area), including the storage of any item covered under this section in a vehicle parked on University property.

 - Hazardous Behavior: Intentionally or recklessly engaging in behavior that may endanger the health, well-being, or safety of any person or group of people.
 This includes, but is not limited to, violating public health guidelines, dangerous pranks, tampering with electrical equipment, failing to report a discharged fire extinguisher, hanging out of or climbing from, to, or on windows, balconies, roofs, etc.